mynamebrody/DrizlyDash/README.md

 To do
 ----
 - Modify `setup.js` to allow user to create an order from queries to the catalog
+- Create a localhost webpage that you can create account and search the catalog to build your order
 - Other ideas?